Concept: NIE country exchange visits under the Readiness Programme for Climate Finance

 Country exchange in FY19

-The first exchange visit will be held in April 2019.
-It will adopt a learning by doing approach, so as to draw on lessons that can further enhance the experience and outcome of future country exchange visits.
+The first exchange visit was held on May 5-11 2019 in Chile, in partnership with the Agencia Chilena de Cooperación Internacional para el Desarrollo (AGCID).
+The country exchange adopted a learning by doing approach, so as to draw on lessons that could further enhance the experience and outcome of future country exchange visits.
+The country exchange report, and a summary of key lessons learnt, can be found below: